People

 Graduate students

-I am a PhD student on the Immunology and Infectious disease track in the Molecular, Cellular, and Integrative Biosciences program (MCIBS).
-My research uses metagenomics and immunological tools to understand emerging infectious disease
+I am a second-generation Mexican American professional and PhD student in the Immunology and Infectious Disease track within the Molecular, Cellular, and Integrative Biosciences (MCIBS) program at Penn State University.

 Christina Harden